 The term is often applied to those sites for adsorption which are the effective sites for a particular heterogeneous catalytic reaction.
 The terms active site and active centre are often used as synonyms, but active centre may also be used to describe an ensemble of sites at which a catalytic reaction takes place.
 [IUPAC Gold book]

 Certain materials used as catalysts or supports consist of spheroids smaller than 10 nm in diameter, cemented into larger entities.
 A primary particle should be defined as the smallest discrete identifiable entity and the method of identification should be mentioned (e.g. transmission electron microscopy, scanning electron microscopy).
-An assemblage of such primary particles exhibiting an identifiable collective behaviour (e.g. chemical nature of the aggregated primary particles, texture of the aggregate, resistance to mechanical separation upon grinding) constitutes an aggregate.
+An assemblage of such primary particles exhibiting an identifiable collective behavior (e.g. chemical nature of the aggregated primary particles, texture of the aggregate, resistance to mechanical separation upon grinding) constitutes an aggregate.
 When describing the aggregates the criterion of identification should be mentioned.
 Strongly bonded aggregates are called agglomerates.
 [IUPAC Gold book]

 The Boltzmann equation rules the space and time variations of the distribution function of a certain species.
 In low-temperature plasmas it is the key equation describing the properties of the electrons: (∂/∂t + v*∇x + (F/m)*∇v)f(x,v,t) = (∂f/∂t)col. In its formal derivation, the left hand side describes the evolution of the electrons under the effect of external forces, according to Newton’s laws of motion.
 The right hand side describes particle interactions, i.e. the effects of “collisions”.
 French mathematician Cédric Villani, Fields medal 2010, considers the Boltzmann equation as “the most beautiful equation in the world.”
 [At PIONEER we can only endorse this opinion.].